First App Deployment

 Setting up the Acurast CLI

-Now that our app is ready, we need to set up the Acurast CLI.
+Now that the app is ready, the Acurast CLI needs to be set up.
 The CLI is a tool that allows you to deploy and manage your applications on the Acurast Cloud.

 Installation